hcl1687/react-band/document/en/tutorial.md

       * custom: store custom modules code.
    * config: store configuration of react-band.
    * core: core code of react-band.
 It is mainly responsible for asynchronously loading the modules in the modules folder, and creating routes through React-Router, and finally rendering the modules through React.
-   * index.jsx: Project's entry file.
+   * index.tsx: Project's entry file.
 It creates an RBCore object through the RBCore.create method, and calls the mount method of the RBCore object to render the page.
 * static: store static resources.
 These files will be copied to the dist folder after building.
 * template: template of index.html
 * tests: store configuration for testing and e2e test cases。